A fantastic family day at Charlecote

 (Please note: buggies and fragile artefacts just don't mix and you'll be asked to leave pushchairs and large rucksacks at the front door).

 Please cross the busy road from Visitor Reception with caution.

 Please keep an eye on children in your care at all times - the riverbanks, lake and haha are unfenced.
 We do a daily "deer poo pick" around the paddock and close to the house, but this is not possible in the wider parkland.
 The large stones of the haha can become loose - please don't allow children to jump off or climb up the haha walls.

 Our woodland water feature was vandalised by unsupervised children.
-We are a charity, and receive no Government funding and it is a shame that we have to redirect our limited resources to unanticipated work like this.
+We are a charity, and receive no Government funding.
+Our limited resources mean that we are unable to replace this at present.

 Did you know…?

 … every Family Membership sold by our friendly Visitor Reception team at Charlecote directly helps our work here?

 ... you can include your children or grandchildren in your membership.

 … under-5s come in to all National Trust places for free.